pipelinelabo/datalaiq-wiki/flows/flows.md

 ### Payloads

 *Payloads* are collections of data passed from node to node, representing the state of execution.
 For instance, the "Run a Query" node will insert an item named "search" into the payload, containing things like the query results and metadata about the search.
-The PDF node can *read* that "search" item, format it into a nice PDF document, and insert the PDF file back into the payload with a name like "gravwell.pdf".
-Then the Email node can be configured to attach "gravwell.pdf" to the outgoing email.
+The PDF node can *read* that "search" item, format it into a nice PDF document, and insert the PDF file back into the payload with a name like "datalaiq.pdf".
+Then the Email node can be configured to attach "datalaiq.pdf" to the outgoing email.

 The node receives an incoming payload through its *input* socket, then passes its outgoing payload via the *output* socket.
 In most cases, the outgoing payload will be a modified version of the incoming payload.